Fact sheets A-Z

 29 – Residential communities for people with (and without) dementia

 Externally assisted residential communities provide an alternative to persons in need of care, in particular those suffering from dementia.
 Residential communities are not nursing homes or residential facilities.
-Rather, the residents live together as tenants in a separate, shared apartment....
+The residents live together as tenants in a separate, shared apartment.
+The...

 29a – Check list living environment for individuals with dementia